-Sedation dentistry is the use of medication to relax the patients while undergoing dental treatment.
+Sedation dentistry uses medication to relax patients while they receive dental treatment.

-There different types of sedation used in dentistry, including inhaled minimal sedation, oral sedation, IV moderate sedation, and deep sedation and general anesthesia.
+Dentistry uses various sedative techniques, including oral sedation, IV moderate sedation, deep sedation, and general anesthesia.

 Inhaled Minimal Sedation

-Oral sedation varies from minimal to moderate, depending on the total dose.
-Patients take a pill, usually triazolam, a medication used to treat sleep problems like insomnia.
-People under oral sedation may experience grogginess or fall asleep during a procedure and can be awakened with a gentle shake.
+Oral sedation ranges from mild to moderate, depending on the total dose.
+Patients take a pill, typically triazolam, to treat sleep disorders like insomnia.
+A gentle shaking might wake someone under oral sedation if they get sleepy or dizzy throughout the treatment.

 IV Moderate Sedation

-On the one hand, IV moderate sedation works quickly compared to oral sedation because the sedative drug is received through the veins, making the level of sedation adjustable.
+On the one hand, IV moderate sedation works faster than oral sedation because the sedative drug is received through the veins, adjusting the level of sedation.

-For deep sedation and general anesthesia, medications taken will make you semi-unconscious or unconscious during a procedure.
-Until the anesthesia wears off or a reversed medication is taken, you cannot wake easily under general anesthesia.
+Medications taken for deep sedation and general anesthesia will make you semi-unconscious or unconscious during a procedure.
+Also, you cannot wake quickly under general anesthesia until the anesthesia wears off or a reversed medication is taken.